 -Q: Are relationships important or even relevant when it comes to waking up from the dream of separation?-

 As far as I see it, yes.
 It’s kind of a spin on his Waves and Oceans thing.
 Yes, everyone is their own individual wave, but those waves still make up the ocean.
 Millions of individuals make up the collective.
-You can kind of bounce that off the idea that we’re all one collective consciousness learning more about our self through each other.
+You can kind of bounce that off the idea that we’re all one collective consciousness learning more about our self through each other.– If there is no separate self, if I am simply the wide open space in which life happens, are relationships as we know them even possible?
+Can open space be in relationship with open space? –

 We can look at that from a scientific point of view, and say yes, simply because galaxies collide and become bigger galaxies.
 Two individual galaxies collided to become one giant “super galaxy”.